 Not your first time trying to quit?
 Don’t worry – just keep trying.
 Every day you do not smoke is a day when you are taking a step ahead.

-Leave the Pack Behind - LTPB is a tobacco control program on campus that offers young adults a range of services including self-help booklets, access to free nicotine patches and gum, and email support.
+Leave the Pack Behind - Especially designed for students and young adults, LTPB is a tobacco control program on campus that offers a range of services including self-help booklets, access to free nicotine patches and gum, and email support.
 Visit a display booth on campus for carbon monoxide testing, self-help programs, peer led services, and information about quit aides and clinical interventions available.
-Leave The Pack Behind quitting programs have been proven to be very effective!
+Leave the Pack Behind quitting programs have been proven to be very effective!

 Smokers’ Helpline – Some of the best resources available are here - an online quit program, free help by phone and text messaging, and self-help workbooks.
 You can visit their website or phone 1-877-513-5333.

-Crush the Crave – an app developed especially to help young adults quite smoking to help you quit.
+Crush the Crave – an app developed especially to help young adults quit smoking.
 Visit the Crush the Crave website or download the app.

 Extended Health Plan from Manulife - Smoking cessation aids make it easier than ever to quit smoking, and a number of choices are available.
 Your family physician can offer advice and the Western Extended Health Plan provides coverage to cover the cost of smoking cessation aids.
 The coverage is for aids prescribed by a medical doctor and dispensed by a pharmacist, and must have a valid Drug Identification Number (DIN) or have been assigned a Natural Product Number (NPN) licensed by Health Canada – such as transdermal patches and nicotine gum.
 Eligible expenses are subject to a lifetime maximum of $500 per person.